danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 ---
 date: 2022-02-25
 title: "Dialogue #1 / Godofredo Enes Pereira"
+permalink: "/dialogue/1-pereira"
 type: interview
 ---

-*We engage in dialogue with researchers and authors whose work intersects with ours.
-Godofredo Pereira is an architect, researcher and head of the Environmental Architecture MA at the Royal College of Art.
+<strong>We engage in dialogue with researchers and authors whose work
+intersects with ours. [[Godofredo Pereira]] is an architect, researcher and head of the Environmental Architecture MA at the Royal College of Art.
 He has led research on collective equipment and is co-author of the forthcoming book *CERFI.
 Militant Analysis, Collective Equipment and Institutional Programming*.
-In this conversation, we share our work-in-progress research with Godofredo, find points of mutual interest and hear some interesting feedback on our project. *
+In this conversation, we share our work-in-progress research with Godofredo, find points of mutual interest and hear some interesting feedback on our project.</strong>

+---

-**Patrick ffrench**: I thought it might be useful to summarise some of the things we have done for our project.
+**[[Patrick ffrench]]**: I thought it might be useful to summarise some of the things we have done for our project.
 So we\'ve done a quite detailed chronology of not only the work of the CERFI group itself, but also of the things around it, such as publications, events, seminars, lectures...

-**Susana Caló**: Godofredo, this is similar to something I know you have done in your research, a chronology that tries to capture the social, political and conceptual context of the activities of the group.
+**[[Susana Caló]]**: Godofredo, this is similar to something I know you have done in your research, a chronology that tries to capture the social, political and conceptual context of the activities of the group.

-**Pff**: And we have been meeting online mostly to discuss these things, and the trajectory of our thinking about it has changed a bit.
-I got kind of into a more biographical approach, thinking about the kind of conflicts and tensions that arose around the issue between the CERFI group and Félix Guattari, on the one hand, and Robert *Linhart of the Gauche prolétarienne, on the other,* for example, and the responses to the articles that were published in *Le Monde and Libération about CERFI*.
+**[[Patrick ffrench|Pff]]**: And we have been meeting online mostly to discuss these things, and the trajectory of our thinking about it has changed a bit.
+I got kind of into a more biographical approach, thinking about the kind of conflicts and tensions that arose around the issue between the CERFI group and [[Félix Guattari]], on the one hand, and [[Robert Linhart]] of the *Gauche prolétarienne, on the other,* for example, and the responses to the articles that were published in *Le Monde and Libération about CERFI*.
 That led me into a kind of biographical research or fascination with that context.
 We\'ve also done another thing, we\'ve produced a number of what we call *dossiers*, which are not so much blogs, as focused investigations on particular aspects.
-There\'s a Nietzsche dossier, looking at how CERFI engaged with what was going on Nietzsche at the time, one on Klossowski, who was a kind of a tangentially related connection to the CERFI issue, one on the FHAR (*Le Front d'action homosexuelle révolutionnaire*) and one on Foucault as well.
-But more recently, what we\'ve been doing is to go back to our original aim, which was to trace, to map, as we as we put it, the concepts that were used in *Recherches 13*, to group them and then comment them.
-So, we're just at the point of establishing a kind of list of key concepts and groups of concepts, some of which derive or seem to derive from L\'*Anti*-*Œdipe*, some of which relate more to Foucault and *L\'Archéologie du savoir* and Foucault's earlier work *Naissance de la clinique* and *Histoire de la folie*, some of which relate to Sartre, some of which are more baseline Marxist concepts like production, dialectics and so on, and some of which relate to Braudel.
+There's a [[Nietzsche]] dossier, looking at how CERFI engaged with what was going on Nietzsche at the time, one on [[Klossowski]], who was a kind of a tangentially related connection to the CERFI issue, one on the FHAR (*Le Front d'action homosexuelle révolutionnaire*) and one on [[Foucault]] as well.
+But more recently, what we've been doing is to go back to our original aim, which was to trace, to map, as we as we put it, the concepts that were used in *Recherches 13*, to group them and then comment them.
+So, we're just at the point of establishing a kind of list of key concepts and groups of concepts, some of which derive or seem to derive from L\'*Anti*-*Œdipe*, some of which relate more to Foucault and *L\'Archéologie du savoir* and Foucault's earlier work *Naissance de la clinique* and *Histoire de la folie*, some of which relate to [[Sartre]], some of which are more baseline Marxist concepts like production, dialectics and so on, and some of which relate to [[Braudel]].
 We have a draft list, we now want to try and analyze that or do something with it, to map it and find some way of representing what we\'re doing with it.
 I think that\'s where we are.
 Do you want to add anything to that, Susana?

-**SC**: I just wanted to add that the alternative title of the project is *La Toupie Folle*, which means the mad spinning top, and is an expression that we took from Marie-Thérèse Vernet-Straggiotti
+**[[Susana Caló|SC]]**: I just wanted to add that the alternative title of the project is *La Toupie Folle*, which means the mad spinning top, and is an expression that we took from [[Marie-Thérèse Vernet-Straggiotti]]

 that appears in a collective discussion at the end of the issue to describe the work in R13.
 The mad spinning top is a very productive